miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

      - Displays a new card (Card 3) showing the previously chosen option from card2 (i.e., `steps['card2']`) so you can confirm that the choice persists and is accessible in the next stage.

    This does not require new logic beyond reading the pipeline and rendering a card.
 It’s a small, safe step that moves the workflow forward and verifies continuity between steps without committing to any complex logic for Card 3 yet.
 Once this is working, you can commit and push, having taken another incremental, guaranteed-safe improvement.

+---

+## Overriding o1's Inferred Priority

+> On the tail of a great success (choosing to clean up the JSON data structure),
+> o1 is ready to move onto Card3 in the pipeline workflow, but I'm not.
+We must
+> guarantee forever-forward robustness and self-healing system properties!
+This
+> is philosophical wrangling and too much to expect a model to guess I'll do.

 **Me**: I actually think before proceeding to card3, we want to guarantee resume-ability.
 If I were to go back to the beginning of the workflow from the URL: